ACoAs – Set GOALS to MEET NEEDS (Part 3)

 3. PEOPLE

-The third component to getting our needs met has to do with who we surround ourselves with.
+The third component to reaching our goals has to do with who we surround ourselves with.

-Everyone on the planet needs a support system to function well, which includes family, friends, teachers… to mates, colleagues & partners, psychological helpers & spiritual leaders.
-And everyone needs help to implement goals – from time to time – whether the store clerk or house wife, the boss who hires us or the mate we live with……
+Everyone on the planet needs a support system to function well, from family, friends, teachers… to mates, colleagues & partners, psychological helpers & spiritual leaders.
+And everyone needs help to implement goals – from time to time – whether it’s a store clerk or house wife, the boss who hires us or the mate we live with……

 Yet ACoAs find it shameful, terrifying & enraging to have to ask for help & let anyone get too close.
-To us, closeness is automatically associated with physical / emotional abuse or outright abandonment.
-Better to do everything by ourselves, or simply do without.
+For us, closeness is automatically associated with physical / emotional abuse or outright abandonment.
+Better to do everything ourself, or simply do without.

-Even so, we still do need connection, cooperation, information, intimacy, guidance, validation….. so when we try to get Help or Love, we are automatically drawn to unhealed people who are the least likely to provide it, but who can ‘feel right’ at the time, because they’re familiar – like family.
+Even so, we still do need connection, cooperation, information, intimacy, guidance, validation…..
+So when we try to get Help or Love, the WIC (wounded part of us) automatically go to unhealed people who are the least likely to provide it, but who can ‘feel right’ at the time, because they’re familiar – like family.
 We keep going to the desert to quench our thirst!self-centered

-They are familiar types.
-We know how to play the game with them, using all our defenses, but never being our True Self.
-Their lack of emotional/spiritual health guarantees that we continue to not get our needs met, just another way to not S & I – staying loyal to our family’s dysfunction.
+Sadly, we know how to play the game with them using all our old defenses, but never being our True Self.
+Their lack of emotional/spiritual health guarantees that we continue to starve in PMES ways, continuing to not S & I – staying loyal to our family’s dysfunction.

 REVIEW

-We grow up, we have lives, jobs, our own families, friends, interests…. but are not supposed to want anything for ourselves.
+We grow up, we have lives, jobs, our own families, friends, interests…. but are not supposed to want anything for ourself.

 With this dependence on dysfunctional beliefs & patterns, everything we try is done with one hand tied behind our back & dragging a dead weight on our back.
 So any time we actually think about pursuing someone or something that can make us genuinely safe, appreciated, happy, respected…. we either put it off endlessly, or we give it a shot, but in a distorted way & with inappropriate people.

 And then wonder why we never get anywhere.
-Most if us blame others God, the world, our spouse & children…. as well as beating ourselves up for not knowing how to do things others seem be to be able to do effortlessly.
+Most if us blame others God, the world, our spouse & children…. as well as beating ourselves up for not knowing how to do things others seem be to able to, effortlessly.

 REALITY: The only way to change this ugly, self-defeating pattern is to stop obeying the PP in the way we live our lives & treat the WIC, & instead get the help we need to develop compassion for ourselves.